cjherold/mysite/README.md

 # TODO
-* Get all pages working
+* Move all the code into this project and get all pages working
+* Once things work, convert them to react-style
 * Clean up code and organize things more
 * Style dark/light mode and toggle switch?